Nagael/scc23-repro/README.md

 * there is a six-page limit for the report

-## Guidelines on the Reproducibility Challenge
+## Instructions for the Reproducibility Challenge

 The Reproducibility Challenge is based on the SC22 paper [Symmetric Block-Cyclic Distribution: Fewer Communications Leads to Faster Dense Cholesky